-It's estimated that about 1 in 3 cats and 1 in 10 dogs will develop kidney disease in their lifetime.
-Recent studies suggest kidney disease is even more common and until now has been underrecognized.
+It is estimated that over 1 in 3 cats' and 1 in 10 dogs will develop kidney disease in their lifetimes.
+Recent studies suggest kidney disease is even more common and until now has been under-recognized.
 Early detection is best, so it's great to be prepared and looking for problems early.